 - Carbohydrate powder, usually maltodextrin.
 This is the more controversial part.
 Should you be supplementing with hundreds of calories of processed carbs?
 It’s hard to say.
 If your diet is really good, then you’re getting your micronutrients elsewhere, and so it’s not necessarily a problem.
-You could count this like a dessert.
-(Some weight gainers also use ground oats, which is perhaps a healthier option.
+You could count this as a dessert.
+(Some weight gainers also use ground oats, perhaps a healthier option.
 Just watch out not to overdo it.
 Too much fibre can be hard to digest.)

-If you can manage it, though, blending up some weight-gain smoothies might be a healthier approach.
+If you can manage it, though, blending some weight-gain smoothies might be a healthier approach.
 You’ll get just as much protein and just as many calories, but you’ll also get more vitamins, minerals, fibre, probiotics, and phytonutrients.
 Blending up some bananas, oats, spinach, greek yogurt, and frozen berries with water works great.
 And then just add a scoop of whey if you need extra protein.
 That’s how we get results for the women doing our weight-gain program:

 How to Use a Weight Gainer

 As a rule of thumb, we recommend getting around 80% of your calories from minimally processed foods.
 Most foods are processed to some degree, and you don’t need to be super strict about it.
 Think of foods like fruits, veggies, legumes, meat, poultry, fish, dairy, nuts, seeds, yogurt, kefir, extra-virgin olive oil, eggs, and so on.
 Get most of your calories from foods like that.